 5. Ululani’s Hawaiian Shave Ice- This is the best shaved ice on the island in my opinion.
 Go there once, twice, or five times, no one will judge.
 They have so many unique combos but they are all delicious.

 6.Aunt Sandy’s Banana Bread– There are many banana stands, this one is on the Road to Hana and my favorite.
 So be sure to pick some fresh warm loaves!

 7.Fresh Fruit Stands– There are tons of fresh fruit stand all over the island, be sure to get some!

 Top Places to Stay in Maui With Kids

 There are so many different options on where to stay in Maui.
-You can go the Airbnb route which will save tons of money because you can cook and not have to eat out as much.
-If you’ve never stayed in an Airbnb use to this code to get $40 off any stay!
-Airbnb is really the most affordable option on Maui.
+You can go the Airbnb route which will save tons of money because you can cook and not have to eat out as much but there are so many amazing hotels options in Maui.
+It can be nice to have a hotel with a pool for some relaxation in the evenings.

 There are tons of hotels to stay at as well which range from moderate priced to very expensive.
 I am going to share the top places to stay with kids.

 (my kids LOVED the pool), rooms were clean if a little dated.

 Clean with beautiful views and a fun pool